-Klink was treated for almost 3 years before being told he had 6 months left to live, and then 6 months after they quit giving him chemo —he went into remission.
+My husband Klink was treated for almost 3 years before being told he had 6 months left to live, and then 6 months after they quit giving him chemo —he went into remission.
 His body was beaten, abused and weak but his mind was strong.
 3 months later he contracted Spinal Meningitis (bacterial) and I was told once again he wouldn’t make it, this time it was only 24 hours to live but he once again, proved them wrong.

 My experience with my husbands Cancer has been my biggest teacher, the most beautiful teacher I’ve ever had.
 I am certain I didn’t understand at the time the impact it was having on me, but as time went on I started to see things differently than I had before.
 Cancer significantly changed my life and along with it gave me precious gifts that I think about and work on daily.

 GIFT #1 —Finding My Voice

 I have learned how to ask questions and speak up when I don’t understand something, feel something is wrong, or if I am not being treated properly with a doctor, business colleague, friend or family member.

 I have learned that I cannot control any circumstance, situation or person — only change how I react and respond.
 I had to learn I was not in charge of my husbands health, diet or lifestyle choices and to honor his choices as I would want him to honor mine.
 I now try to apply that with everyone I meet.

 I’ve become more open and vulnerable, allowing myself to experience and accept life’s beauty and rawness as part of my growth.
 It has helped me to become very “real” with who I am and who I strive to be.

 GIFT #4 —Learning to Accept